Misfits-Rebels-Outcasts/Nodef/README.md

-# Digital Compositing with a List for use on a Mobile Phone
+# Digital Compositing with a List on a Mobile Phone

 This repo proposes the idea of displaying a Digital Compositing node graph **succintly in English as a list of steps**.
 A list of steps is succint, easy to understand, and convenient to create, making it an excellent medium for display on a mobile phone with limited screen space or discussion in a text document.